Disclosure Day combines pseudo-science with pseudo-religion

 Conspicuously absent from the nun's discourse are Jesus' words "I am The Way, the Life and the Truth, no one comes to the Father except through me."
 (Jn 14:6) "Repent and be saved" (Mk 1:15).

-This message is the opposite of the core truth that "Only Man bears His image" (Gen 1:26-27, 9:6, Jas 3:9), which is why God became man.
+This message is the opposite of the core truth that "Only Man bears His image" (Gen 1:26-27, 9:6, Jas 3:9), which is why God became man and created the entire universe for man,[2] entrusted all of creation to human,[3] and there is no way to reconcile alien rational life with Catholicism.
+The vastness of space is a way for us to see how much Jesus loves us.

 There is lots of chasing.
-Daniel is caught and found my Margaret.
-They escape and are rescued by Hugo and the 12 who take them to a warehouse, where Hugo reconstructs Margaret's childhood home.
+Daniel is caught, imprisoned, and found my Margaret.
+They escape and are rescued by Hugo and the 12 (disciples) who take them to a warehouse, where Hugo reconstructs Margaret's childhood home.
 This triggers a flashback of when Daniel and Margaret are abducted (described above).
 Noah, the bad guy, bilocates across from the good guy, Hugo, to try to talk him out of this process that will lead to disclosure.
 Hugo explains to Noah that aliens told him that:

 ... empathy … [is] the foremost evolutionary advantage.
 In fact, the core of animate existence.
 A rejection of this understanding is leading us to our extinction [via nuclear war] … In Vivo 17 [a captured alien] is nearer to God, Noah, than you or I. You don't need to fear them.